1-430.10:

 Biopsy without incision on respiratory organs: Endoscopic biopsy on respiratory organs: Bronchus: Forceps biopsy

-Tissue samples have been taken from your bronchial tubes during the course of an examination.
+Tissue samples have been taken from your bronchi.

 When we breathe, the air gets into the body via the respiratory tract.
 The respiratory tract can be divided into the upper and the lower respiratory tracts.
-The nose and throat form part of the respiratory tract.
-The lower respiratory tract begins at the larynx in the throat.
-It includes the windpipe and the bronchia.
+The nose and throat form part of the upper respiratory tract.
+The lower respiratory tract begins at the larynx.
+This includes the trachea and the bronchia.

 A forceps was then pushed through the tube in order to take the tissue samples from you.
-Tissue samples are then usually sent to a laboratory where they are examined more closely below the microscope.
+The tissue samples are then sent to a laboratory where they are examined more closely under a microscope.

 Additional indicator